-Domain Names/urls: MCIT buys and registers domain names (urls) for all VUMC departments, divisions, programs and labs.
+Domain Names/urls: VUMC IT buys and registers all domain names (urls) for all VUMC departments, divisions, programs and labs.
 URLs for patient-focused sites (e.g. VanderbiltHeart.com, VanderbiltDiabetes.com, etc) are purchased through VUMC web development, contact your marketing lead for more information.

 You are charged only what the registry service charges; there is no extra fee.
-All domain names must be registered through MCIT to make sure we have accurate records.
+All domain names must be registered through VUMC IT to make sure we have accurate records.

-Click here for MCIT domain name policy and procedure.
+Click here for VUMC IT domain name policy and procedure.

-eCommerce: There should not be any eCommerce on SiteBuilder sites.
+eCommerce: There should not be any eCommerce on SiteBuilder or Drupal sites.

 Changing URLs: If a URL is to be changed, please follow these steps:

 1. Put up a temporary redirect script sending the visitor to the new site (VUMC IT can help wtih this, start by using a Pegasus ticket).

-2. Contact MCIT to share the new URL.
+2. Contact VUMC IT to share the new URL.

 3. After a reasonable amount of time, take down the old site and disable the redirect script.

-Homepages: VUMC Web will maintain all VanderbiltHealth.com homepages.
-We maintain some mc.vanderbilt.edu pages, although most are managed by their respective departments.
+Homepages: VUMC Web will maintain all VanderbiltHealth.com sites.
+We maintain some mc.vanderbilt.edu and VUMC.org pages, although most are managed by their respective departments.
 Content for homepages is provided by the department/clinic.
-Your homepage must include a contact e-mail address as well as the departments U.S. mail address and phone number with area code.

 The department name should be in the title of your page. this will help search engines find your site.
 A date when the site was last updated will automatically appear at the bottom of the homepage.
 Every department should update or refresh the content of its site at least once a month.